Photographer Profile Series

 Bjornberg has already established several of his favorite local hotspots for taking photos.
 “My niche is the maritime industry and ships, and I really like the arrivals, departures, and what’s happening behind the scenes,” he said.
 “There are a couple of public locations throughout the harbor that have public access, but I will also cross the harbor for a shot, or take a photo from up above on the hillside.”

-When it comes to his outdoor images, Bjornberg prefers the Gunflint Trail for wildlife, and Palisade Head and Boulder Lake for capturing the aurora borealis.
+Regarding his outdoor images, Bjornberg prefers the Gunflint Trail for wildlife and Palisade Head and Boulder Lake for capturing the aurora borealis.
 Most of his favorite spots, however, are in Duluth, Superior, and Two Harbors.

-Bjornberg and Fenster live in the Lincoln Park neighborhood with their two Golden Retrievers, Ollie and Calvin.
-The couple are eagerly making plans for their wedding, and dream of purchasing a home of their own someday.
-They are also excited to share that they are expecting a baby, due in February 2023.
+Bjornberg and Fenster welcomed their first child, a daughter, Reagan, in February 2023.
+They also have two Golden Retrievers, Ollie and Calvin.
+The couple are eagerly making plans for their wedding and dream of purchasing a home of their own someday.

 Bjornberg also enjoys hockey (a life-long interest), skiing, and mountain biking.
 Together, the couple enjoys doing beach and spring cleanups.
 “I will often just pick up trash by the beach and water.
 I try my best to make it a better place,” he noted.